huseyin78112/EncodeDecodeTool/README.md

+# Deprecation Notice
+* This app is deprecated and is no longer being actively maintained.
 # Encode &amp; Decode Tool

 Encode &amp; Decode Tool is a simple, fast, and reliable utility to convert your text between different formats.